jadepilled/souls-fashion/readme.md

 [@hoycid](https://github.com/hoycid), for providing search by type functionality, UI improvements and mobile device support as well as ongoing bugfixes for my terrible code.

+[@florabtw](https://github.com/florabtw), creator of [scape.fashion](https://scape.fashion), a tool which greatly inspired this one.

-FromSoftware, for developing the amazing games these tools are used for.
+[FromSoftware](https://www.fromsoftware.jp/ww/), developers of the amazing games these tools are used for.

 </p>